Corona (band)

 Corona is an Italian Eurodance project.
-Initially as a band originally formed by the Brazilian-born singer and model Olga Maria de Souza and the producer Francesco "Checco" Bontempi (a.k.a.
-Lee Marrow), it found commercial success with the worldwide hits "The Rhythm of the Night" (1993) and "Baby Baby" (1995).
-After the second album, Bontempi left the band and was replaced by Francesco Conte and Paolo Dughero.
+Initially as a group formed by Brazilian-Italian singer and model Olga Maria de Souza and producer Francesco "Checco" Bontempi (a.k.a.
+Lee Marrow), they found commercial success with the worldwide hits "The Rhythm of the Night" (1993) and "Baby Baby" (1995).
+After the second album, Bontempi left the group and was replaced by Francesco Conte and Paolo Dughero.

 History

-Beginning of the band's career: 1993–1996
+First album: The Rhythm of the Night (1993–1996)

 Corona's first single, "The Rhythm of the Night", was released in Italy in November 1993 on Roberto Zanetti's DWA record label and became an instant hit.
-It featured the voice of the Italian singer Giovanna Bersola, better known by her stage name Jenny B. It stayed at number 1 on the Italian music chart for eight consecutive weeks, but was not released elsewhere until the following year.
-A remixed version of the song became a number 2 hit in the United Kingdom in September 1994.
+It featured the voice of the Italian singer Giovanna Bersola, better known by her stage name Jenny B. It stayed at no. 1 on the Italian music chart for eight consecutive weeks, but was not released elsewhere until the following year.
+A remixed version of the song became a no. 2 hit in the United Kingdom in September 1994.
 Like several early 1990s Eurodance/Hi-NRG songs that eventually became American hits, "The Rhythm of the Night" did not become popular in the United States until well after its success had peaked in Europe.
-However, by spring 1995, the song was all over American radio and clubs, eventually reaching #11 on the Billboard Hot 100.
-It was later released as a track in the 1995 studio album The Rhythm of the Night.
-Lead vocals for the remaining songs in the album were by the Welsh singer Sandy Chambers who also sang on the group's second album, Walking On Music.
+However, by spring 1995, the song was all over American radio and clubs, eventually reaching no. 11 on the Billboard Hot 100.
+It was later released as a track in the band's 1995 first studio album The Rhythm of the Night.

 Corona followed up with the 1995 singles "Baby Baby" and "Try Me Out", with similar success.
 The single "I Don't Wanna Be a Star" was a moderate hit.
-A fifth single, "Do You Want Me", became a regional hit in discotheques in the Eastern U.S. The Rhythm of the Night album sold modestly, peaking at #2 on the US Top Heatseekers chart and at #154 on the Billboard 200.
+A fifth single, "Do You Want Me", became a regional hit in discotheques in the Eastern U.S. The Rhythm of the Night album sold modestly, peaking at no. 2 on the US Top Heatseekers chart and at no. 154 on the Billboard 200.

-1996–2004
+Second album: Walking on Music (1997–1999)

 In 1996, after the demise of Discomagic Records, DWA Records reorganized its staff due to internal conflicts.
 As a result, the production of Corona was moved from DWA Records to Bontempi's own label (World Of Music, which was also a sublabel of Discomagic).

+Lead vocals for the remaining songs in the first album were by Welsh singer Sandy Chambers, who also sang on the group's second studio album, Walking On Music, released in 1998, and it featured the singles "The Power of Love" (1997), "Walking on Music" (1998), and "Magic Touch" (1998).